tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

 Here, :math:`m_k` is the mass of the :math:`k`-th particle, and :math:`r^{\text{center}}_{k,i}` is the :math:`i`-th component of its position vector with respect to the distribution's center (either mode or center of mass).

-To calculate shape profiles with ``cosmic_shapes``, we first instantiate a ``CosmicShapes`` object.
+To calculate shape profiles with *Cosmic Profiles*, we first instantiate a ``CosmicProfiles`` object.
 Let us assume we are dealing with

 * a Gadget-style HDF5 snapshot output containing particle and halo/subhalo data in folders ``path/to/folder/snapdir_x`` and ``path/to/folder/groups_x`` with ``x`` typically a three-digit snapshot number identifier such as '042', respectively.
 Then we will define an object via::

-    from cosmic_shapes import CosmicShapesGadgetHDF5
+    from cosmic_profiles import CosmicProfilesGadgetHDF5
     import time

     # Parameters